electroneum/electroneum/README.md

 </p>

-The whole network is currently composed by 25 Validator nodes in which majority of those nodes are handled by NGOs, giving our Moderated Blockchain a high degree of decentralization.
-Besides the Validator nodes, exchanges and technical users are free to run their nodes on passive mode, meaning they won’t be able to actively create blocks, but they contribute in broadcasting blocks, transactions and other internal blockchain-related data.
+The whole network is currently composed by **25 Validator** nodes in which majority of those nodes are handled by **NGOs**, giving our **Moderated Blockchain** a high degree of decentralization.
+Besides the **Validator** nodes, exchanges and technical users are free to run their nodes on passive mode, meaning they won’t be able to actively participate in block creation, but they contribute in broadcasting blocks, transactions and ultimatelly assuring consensus.

-In addition, we have created an emergency mechanism to shut down a Validator node if an unusual or damaging activity is detected.
+In addition, we have created an **emergency mechanism** to shut down a **Validator** node if an unusual or damaging activity is detected.
 In this case, Electroneum Ltd broadcast a digitally signed message to the network through our trusted nodes operated by Electroneum that inform other nodes about the unusual/malicious activity.

+### Public List of Validators

-Electroneum’s Validator List can be found at at vl.electroneum.com and the it is a base64-encoded JSON object/list.
-Each Validator key is generated by a Elliptic Curve Digital Signature Algorithm known as ED25519-Donna.
-The whole Validator List is also digitally signed three times using this algorithm, once with each of Electroneum's three master keys, in order to assure the information present on the above endpoint does come from Electroneum Ltd and cannot be modified by non-authorized users.
+Electroneum’s **Validator List** can be found at http://vl.electroneum.com as base64-encoded JSON object/list.
+Each **Validator key** is generated by a **Elliptic Curve Digital Signature Algorithm** known as **ED25519-Donna**.
+The whole **Validator List** is also digitally signed three times using this algorithm, once with each of Electroneum's three master keys, in order to assure the information present on the above endpoint does come from Electroneum Ltd and cannot be modified by non-authorized users.
 The daemon verifies the authenticity of these signatures during startup, or when pulling a new list from the endpoint, before deciding that the list is genuine.

-We have implemented a mechanism to pull the Validator list from the network if the domain is not accessible for more than 12 hours.
-It works on the Peer-to-Peer layer by sending a message to all peers asking for theirs validator list, and then verifies this list according to the same rules as the ones that came from the endpoint.
+We have implemented a mechanism to pull the **Validator list** from the network if the domain is not accessible for more than 12 hours.
+It works on the **Peer-to-Peer** layer by sending a message to all peers asking for their very own validator list, and then verifies this list according to the same rules as the ones that came from the endpoint.
 The mechanism can identify potential malicious peer trying to fake their validator list, or a peer asking for the validator list more often than allowed, and block them permanently.

-### See How our Blockchain Functions
+## See How our Blockchain Functions
 A valued member of the Electroneum community produced the video below, highlighting the benefits of our Moderated Blockchain and how it works.
 If you’re interested in learning some of the more technical aspects of our blockchain, go ahead and watch the video below.

 [![Electroneum Moderated Blockchain](https://imgur.com/riH79F2.png)](https://www.youtube.com/watch?v=qp2VCybC5s0 "Electroneum Moderated Blockchain")

-### Electroneum Mobile Wallet
+## Electroneum Mobile Wallet

 A secure mobile wallet for digital payments. **[Know more about Electroneum Mobile App](https://electroneum.com/features/mobile-application/).**